MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 - You can create up to 200 collections per model when selecting structured and semi-structured as document type and unlimited number of collections for unstructured documents.

  > [!NOTE]
- > Extracting signatures from documents is currently not supported.
+ > Extracting signatures from documents is currently not supported.<br />
+ > Fields that split across page boundaries are currently not supported.

 ## Optimization tips